Afghanistan’s first female Paralympian is trapped in Kabul and cannot get to Tokyo

-Arian Sadiqi, a London-based taekwondo instructor who was set to be chef de mission in Tokyo for Afghanistan’s National Paralympic Committee team, said an NPC member there told him “the situation is very critical and people are very wary and apprehensive.”
+Arian Sadiqi, a London-based taekwondo instructor who was set to be chef de mission in Tokyo for Afghanistan’s National Paralympic Committee team, said that an NPC member there told him “the situation is very critical and people are very wary and apprehensive.”

 “Nobody was predicting this unprecedented, unexpected situation to unfold into a reality once again,” Sadiqi told The Washington Post Monday in an electronic exchange.
 “But sadly, it is now a reality that has left the nation flabbergasted, helpless and vulnerable!”

-Sadiqi added that he has tried on several occasions to contact Khudadadi and Rasouli but has not been able to reach them because of network failures and losses of power.
+Sadiqi added that he has tried on several occasions to contact Khudadi and Rasouli, but has not been able to reach them due to network failures and losses of power.

 “I believe both are in Kabul somewhere,” he wrote, “but I am unsure of their welfare and safety to say the least given the current instability in the country!”